xduraid/testtt/README.md

 # ⌨️ XD-Readline

 Comprehensive, dependency-free command-line editor written in C.
 Inspired by the GNU Readline library, but built from scratch.
-Ideal for building shells, interactive interpreters, and REPLs.
+Ideal for use in shells and REPLs.

 ---

 ## ❔ Why XD-Readline?

-While building [xd-shell](https://github.com/xduraid/xd-shell), I needed readline features like interactive editing, command history, and tab-completion.
+While building [xd-shell](https://github.com/xduraid/xd-shell), I needed features like interactive editing, command history, and tab-completion.
-Instead of relying on an external library like GNU Readline, I wrote `xd-readline` from scratch to deepen my understanding of terminal I/O and low-level input processing on Unix-like systems.
+Instead of relying on an external library like GNU Readline, I wrote `xd-readline` from scratch to deepen my understanding of terminal I/O and low-level input handling on Unix-like systems.

 ---

 ## 🌟 Features

-* Raw-mode terminal I/O for low-level control.
+* Raw-mode terminal I/O.
-* Manual line wrapping and cursor tracking using ANSI escape sequences.
+* Manual line wrapping and cursor tracking using basic ANSI escape sequences.
-* Terminal resize handling via `SIGWINCH` signal detection.
+* Terminal resize handling via a `SIGWINCH` signal handler.
-* Full input editing with advanced cursor movement (character and word level).
+* Full input editing and advanced cursor movement.
-* Built-in history management: add, clear, retrieve, save, and load from file.
+* Built-in functions for history management.
 * Interactive history navigation.
-* Forward and reverse history search with match highlighting.
+* Forward and backward history search.
 * Customizable tab-completion via user-defined generator function.
-* Lists all possible completions when pressing `Tab` twice.
+* Displaying possible completions when multiple exist.
-* Configurable input prompt with support for ANSI SGR color codes.
+* Customizable input prompt with support for ANSI SGR codes.

 ---